 Comparing PXI and SCXI

 Pickering Interfaces have been asked about the relative merits of PXI and SCXI systems.
-This application note is intended to guide users of modular test systems on the two platforms.
+This application note is intended to give users of modular test systems guidance on the two systems.
 The information supplied is believed to be correct at the time of writing, March 2009.

-PXI and SCXI are both modular systems for test and measurement systems.
+PXI and SCXI are both modular systems intended for use in test and measurement systems.

 The standard specifies physical and electrical properties of the modules and the chassis.
 The standard also defines the software framework for the operation of the modules.